johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 be re-exported from the package by an index file which imports it at the _exact path_ `./tokens`.

 You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
-You may do this by exporting the tokens from their original location.
+You may do this by exporting the tokens from their original location, avoiding conflicts.

-?> **Note:** This _double export_ (e.g., `yourFoo` and `yourFooBase`) is required to prevent
+?> **Note:** This _double export_ (e.g., `yourFoo` and `yourFooBase`) is required to avoid
-compilation errors, as it prevent an infinite loop with the imports.
+conflicts.
+We are exporting `yourFoo`, but, in order to extend it, we need to import the original object.
+So, to avoid conflicts, we import the original object from the original file, and re-export it as `yourFooBase` — which is what we extend.
+This is necessary to prevent compilation errors, as we could introduce a loop by importing the same object that we are exporting.

 Example: